hinthealth/pyccda/README.md

     import pyccda
     ccda = pyccda.CcdaDocument(open('ccda_file.xml'))

+    # Returns CCDA represented as a simple CSV, which can be
+    # useful to load data into an external data analysis tool.
+    ccda.to_csv()

     # Returns CCDA represented as a protocol buffer message, for easy
     # data access and transfer between systems.
     ccda_message = ccda_doc.to_message()

-    # Returns CCDA represented as a simple CSV, which can be
-    # useful to load data into an external data analysis tool.
-    ccda_doc.to_csv()

     # Easily access health information using the protocol buffer message.
     ccda_message.allergies
     ccda_message.demographics